LeeKwanChak/JobLog/README.md

-# Job Application Tracker
+# ApplyLog
-Tired of copying and pasting job details into endless spreadsheets?
-This full-stack app lets you record your job applications easily — just paste a job posting URL, and AI + Web Scraping instantly pulls all key job details for you.
+Tired of copying and pasting job application details into endless spreadsheets?

+This full-stack app helps you record your job applications easily — just paste a job posting URL, and AI + Web Scraping engine instantly pulls all key job details for you.

 ![Desktop GIF](screenshot/JAT.gif)